 Mexico is closer to the Western markets, so it has cheaper, quicker shipping.

-However, as with Indonesia, Taiwand and Vietnam, you could face some downsides here as well: less volume, lower quality and less choice.
+However, as with Indonesia, Taiwan and Vietnam, you could face some downsides here as well: Less volume, lower quality and less choice.

 When looking for your manufacturer and where you want your product made other factors to consider are:

 - Language – How good is their English?
 Will you need a middleman for communication

 - Transit/Shipping Costs – How much does it cost to get your product to the target country?

 - Transit time – How long does it take to replenish stocks?
 The longer it takes to replenish stocks, the more inventory you will need to keep.